MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 **TIP**: You may want to take a moment here to examine some of the components for the PlayVideoButton GameObject:

 - *Mesh Interactable Properties*: This makes *PlayVideoButton* an object that you can interact with.
 This component helps to track interactions--note that in the image below it has some "hover" settings chosen.
-You can learn more about this component in our article named *Mesh Object and Avator Interactions*.
+You can learn more about this component in our article named *Mesh Object and Avatar Interactions*.

 - *Script Machine*: This has a script graph named *Button Base Behaviour.*